Hacker Perspective: Thermostat Signals

 Mechanical 24-volt thermostats

-A heating-only Honeywell-T87 is shown to the right (I
+A heating-only Honeywell-T87 is shown to the right (I remember this exact product in my

-remember this exact product in my parent's home in the 1950s; notice the Fahrenheit scale).
-This device works by rotating a coiled
+parent's home in the 1950s; notice the Fahrenheit scale).
+This device works by rotating a coiled bimetallic strip with a mercury bulb attached to the very end.

 Overview:

 - why bimetallic?
 Temperature causes different metals to expand (when heated) or contract (when cooled) at different rates.
+When a coiled spring is constructed of two

-When a coiled spring is constructed of two different metal strips (one each side), differences in length will cause the spring
+different metal strips (one each side), differences in length will cause the spring to rotate

 - why mercury? a liquid blob of this stuff is used to close an electrical circuit.

 - why mercury bulb?
-When the ball of mercury rolls down the tube, the weight of the mercury will rotate the spring slightly,
+When the ball of mercury rolls down the tube, the weight of the mercury will rotate the spring slightly, locking-in the action (avoids electrical

-locking-in the action (avoids electrical stuttering).
+stuttering).
 Scientists and technologists refer to this as hysteresis.

 Links: